 years but was gradually getting a lower and lower immune system.

-Hopefully now, with transfer factors, she has a better chance for a longer life."
+Hopefully now, with this product, she has a better chance for a longer life."
 Update

 well.
 She will be 12 in Sept.
 She has 2 capsules one day and one capsule

 As a leading cause of death in felines, renal failure is one of the most common diseases in cats.

 Acute and chronic renal failure is are reversible diseases.
 The damage to the kidney can be fixed according to holistic veterinarians

 who have successfully treated these cats with excellent results.
 Here's on example:

 At the time his numbers were not too bad so we were able to manage with diet for a while.
 Then last year my mother

 had a brain bleed and brain surgery.
 Her recovery took about a year and during that time we were able to take care of Dexter

 but not like we had been.
 It was a very difficult time for us.
 Finally mom was getting better (Thank God!!) but I noticed that